-Progressive is yet another car insurance company that offers roadside assistance coverage in conjunction with their car insurance plans.
-We were quoted a price of about $36 per year for roadside assistance coverage, but your price depends on your location and the type of vehicle you drive.
-Progressive offers a solid if unspectacular plan that provides you with all the core services you need to get your vehicle back on the road.
+Progressive is another car insurance company that offers roadside assistance coverage with their car insurance plans.
+It costs about $36 per year for roadside assistance coverage, but your price depends on your location, the type of vehicle you drive and more.
+Progressive offers a solid plan that provides you with all the core services you need to get your vehicle back on the road.

 In most states, customers will need to have comprehensive and collision coverage to add roadside assistance to their policy.
-There are also, of course, limits to how many service calls you can make without incurring additional charges.
-Progressive also consider each service call as a claim.
+There are also limits to how many service calls you can make without incurring additional charges.
+Progressive also considers each service call as a claim.
 They state that, while service calls won't affect your current premium, it will be factored into your renewal rate.
 Progressive also warns that excessive roadside assistance calls may result in cancellation or non-renewal of your policy.